Last Updated on

 Look at the gorgeous green color of this kale hummus…

 Isn’t it pretty?
 Hummus is a favorite food at our house and we enjoy eating all types.
-A few of our favorites are our Black Bean Hummus and Edamame Hummus.
+A favorite is our Black Bean Hummus.
 All three are so flavorful and easy to make.
 However, while in the store the other day, the kale I noticed in the produce section of the store I was shopping in looked so fresh and appealing, I thought I might try to put together a kale hummus recipe.
 Kale is quite a “superfood”.
 It’s nutrient rich, low in calories, extremely good for you and above all else, kale tastes great.
 This led me to suspect kale hummus would indeed be worth a try.

 I began by cutting off the thick stalks of the kale, discarding them and cooking the kale leaves in boiling water for just a few minutes.
 After I removed the pot from the stove, I drained the kale and ran cold water over it.
 After the kale cooled, I squeezed out all the excess water and placed the cooked kale into my food processor.
 From there, I added a can of garbanzo beans, tahini, olive oil, garlic, lemon juice, white wine vinegar and cumin.
 I pulsed the food processor several times and voila, kale hummus.